-Recommended Prerequisite: Social Studies 10 BC Graduation Program 4 Credits Required Courses - Social Studies 11 ADULT Grad Program 4 Credits Ministry Approved Course - Social Studies
+Recommended Prerequisite: Social Studies 10 4 Credits Required Courses - Social Studies 11 or 12 OR 4 Credits Elective Courses

 LAW STUDIES 12

 Law Studies 12 introduces the student to the legal rights and responsibilities, which allow citizens to participate more fully in society.
 Laws maintain the status quo, but they are also a force for change.
 Students will examine how laws have changes over time.
 Canada's laws and legal framework affect many aspects of daily life.
 The more you understand about these things, the easier it is to navigate through daily events.
 These skills will be helpful to you throughout life.